billysbilling/ember-animated-outlet/README.md

 ### Use `transitionToAnimated` instead of `transitionTo`

-In your JavaScript code where you'd normally write `transitionTo` in your routes to transition to another route, you should use `transitionToAnimated` instead. `transitionToAnimated` takes an extra argument, `animations`, which should be the second argument right after the route of the name to transition to.
+In your JavaScript code where you would normally write `transitionTo` in your routes to transition to another route, you should use `transitionToAnimated` instead. `transitionToAnimated` takes an extra argument, `animations`, which should be the second argument right after the name of the route to transition to.

 `animations` should be a hash with outlet names (the one you set in `{{animatedOutlet}}`) as keys and effect names as keys.